 Hook priority collisions

 WordPress executes hooks in priority order.
-When two plugins register the same hook at the same priority, execution order is undefined by PHP's internal array handling.
-On most setups it works by coincidence.
-On some, it doesn't.
+When two plugins register the same hook at the same priority, execution order is undefined.
+SmartFix tracks critical hooks where collisions cause visible breakage, and the Auto-Fix Engine can reprioritize the colliding callback.

 Example output